jasujm/hrefs/docs/quickstart.rst

 * Inherit from :class:`hrefs.starlette.ReferrableModel`.

 * Have configuration called ``details_view`` naming the route that will return the details of the referrable model.
-The URLs will be derived from the path of that view plus the identity of the model.
+The URLs will be built by reversed routing, using the *primary key* of the model as parameters.

+* Have a primary key used as a router parameter in ``details_view``.
+In the above example ``Book.id`` is the primary key.
+This may or may not correspond to the primary key in a database, but ``hrefs`` really isn't concerned the database layer.
+By default the primary key is the ``id`` field, but can be configured.
+See :ref:`configure_key` for details.

 .. note::